By Tim Lambert

 In the middle of the 18th century, several new streets were built including Charles Street, Scotch Street, Catherine Street, George Street, and New Town.
 Furthermore, by the late 18th century Whitehaven was the 6th largest port in England.
 It had a fleet of 448 ships.

 Meanwhile, conditions in the town improved.
-In 1708 Town and Harbour Board of Trustees were formed who ran Whitehaven from day to day.
+In 1708 Town and Harbour Board of Trustees was formed.
+They ran Whitehaven from day to day.
 Then in 1743, a scavenger was appointed to clean the streets and from 1781 the streets of Whitehaven were lit with oil lamps.

 St James’s Church in Queen Street was built in 1753 and Whitehaven castle was built in 1769.
 In 1783 a dispensary was opened where the poor could obtain free medicines.